 • Check Texas state board requirements here

-• Finish your degree in as little as one year.
+• Finish your degree in 2 to 4 years.

 The U.S. Bureau of Labor Statistics reports that some employers prefer to hire job candidates who have completed an accounting master’s degree!